 Popularity contests are one of those things you probably grew out long before you became a parent, but even if you’re older and wiser, that doesn’t mean Baby is.
-And once she starts to get old enough to make her preferences known, you may find yourself caught up in a popularity contest that has one very small and very specific judge: your child.
+And once they start to get old enough to make their preferences known, you may find yourself caught up in a popularity contest that has one very small and very specific judge: your child.

-Knowing it’s normal doesn’t make it any easier to deal with, though, Having your child show significantly less enthusiasm for spending time with you, or even seem not to care whether you’re with her, hurts.
-Showing that you’re hurt can only make the problem worse, though, since if your child senses that there might be a problem with your relationship with her, it won’t matter where that problem started.
-Rather, it could just drive her even deeper into the arms of your partner, mother, or her babysitter.
+Knowing it’s normal doesn’t make it any easier to deal with, though, Having your child show significantly less enthusiasm for spending time with you, or even seem not to care whether you’re with them, hurts.
+Showing that you’re hurt can only make the problem worse, though, since if your child senses that there might be a problem with your relationship with them, it won’t matter where that problem started.
+Rather, it could just drive them even deeper into the arms of your partner, mother, or their babysitter.

-If Baby protests, or demands her current “favorite” parent instead, it’s a good idea to decide ahead of time where your limits for indulging her in those kinds of demands are.
-Maybe it’s okay for her to get her way about bedtime, but when it comes to who helps her get dressed in the morning, if she doesn’t like the status quo, she may just have to deal with it.
+If Baby protests, or demands their current “favorite” parent instead, it’s a good idea to decide ahead of time where your limits for indulging them in those kinds of demands are.
+Maybe it’s okay for them to get their way about bedtime, but when it comes to who helps them get dressed in the morning, if they doesn’t like the status quo, they may just have to deal with it.

-In the end, though, sometimes the best way of dealing with Baby’s occasional bouts of favoritism is to wait it out and show that you love her, because she certainly still loves you, favorite or not.
+In the end, though, sometimes the best way of dealing with Baby’s occasional bouts of favoritism is to wait it out and show that you love them, because they certainly still love you, favorite or not.